chipsalliance/chisel/docs/src/explanations/layers.md

 ```

 Additionally, as the pattern of driving a layer-colored probe wire from within a
-layer block is common, layer blocks are also caapable of directly returning a
+layer block is common, layer blocks are also capable of directly returning a
 layer-colored wire.
 To do this, the return value of a layer block must be a
 subtype of `Data`.